Need a refresher on how to build metrics and dashboards? Check out our enablement course at learn.fullstory.com!

 Combining Quantitative Metrics with Qualitative Sessions

-Once a Metric has been saved in the 'Metrics' tab, all users can add it directly to Cards in Dashboards.
+Once a Metric has been saved in the 'Metrics' section of the UI, all users can add it directly to Cards in Dashboards or Home.
 This can help ensure all users are using consistent Metrics when reporting data.